-Obesity has been widely recognised as one of the greatest health challenges of the 21st century.
-Although not easy to define and label, as our undmodest.
+Obesity has been widely recognised as one of the greatest health challenges of the 21st century, although not easy to define and label.

 As a chronic disease, obesity requires long-term management.
 In medical terms, it is defined as excess fat storage, leading to impaired health.
 As such, healthcare professionals would usually use Body Mass Index (BMI) to find out whether or not an individual has overweight or obesity.